hestiacp/hestiacp/docs/docs/server-administration/dns.md

 ## DNS Cluster setup

 A Master server is where DNS zones are created, and a Slave server recieves the zone via the API.
-Hestia can be configured as Master <-> Master and Master -> Slave.
+Hestia can be configured as Master <-> Master or Master -> Slave.
 With a Master <-> Master configuration, each Master is also a Slave, so it could be considered as Master/Slave <-> Master/Slave.

 On each Slave server, a unique user is required who will be assigned the zones, who must be assigned the "Sync DNS User" or "dns-cluster" role.